Northeastern-Electric-Racing/Cerberus/README.md

 ```
 ### Mounting Hardware to Docker Container in Windows
 > Very specific use case but nonetheless needed, also documented in the above confluence page, on macOS and Linux this happens by default when running privileged docker container

+**We now have a Python script to automatically mount hardware!
+Run:** `python3 mount.py`

+For manually mounting, follow the process below:
 ```
 # Connect probe and open two terminals